Pew Campus Security Benefits

 GVSU Standard PPO Plan

 Under the GVSU Standard PPO Plan, you may go outside the Priority Health PPO network at any time.
-Outside the network, the plan provides coverage for 70% of eligible expenses for treatment of sickness or injury, after the annual deductible ($500 per person, $1000 family maximum) is met.
-If your 30% annual share reaches the $2,500 out-of-pocket limit per person; $5,000 per family, the plan covers 100% of eligible expenses.
+Outside the network, the plan provides coverage for 70% of eligible expenses for treatment of sickness or injury, after the annual deductible ($500 for single, $1,000 dual/family maximum) is met.
+If your 30% annual share reaches the $2,500 limit for single coverage; $5,000 for dual/family, the plan covers 100% of eligible expenses.
 The out-of-pocket limit does not include deductibles, co-pays or any amounts exceeding reasonable and customary.

 The Prescription drug benefit, provided by CVS/Caremark, is a generic mandatory program, which requires a co-payment of $4 for generic, $20 for formulary drugs and $40 for name brand and specialty drugs.
 You will be given a generic equivalent for each drug if one exists.
 If you request a brand name drug when a generic equivalent exists, you must provide the pharmacist with a DAW (Dispense As Written) from the prescribing physician.
 If you request a brand name without a DAW and a generic equivalent exists, you will pay the cost differential between the generic and brand name plus the co-pay.

 If you have medical coverage through another non-GVSU plan, you may choose the "No Coverage" option, which enables you to opt out of all GVSU medical plans.
 To be eligible for the No Coverage option, you must provide proof of coverage under the other plan by completing the "Verification of Other Coverage-Medical" during enrollment.